tinkerbell/tinkerbell-docs/docs/index.md

 - [**Hegel**] is the metadata service used by Tinkerbell and Hook.
   It collects data from both and transforms it into a JSON format to be consumed as metadata.

-- [**Hook**] is Tinkerbell's default an in-memory installation environment for bare metal.
-Executes workflow tasks that result in a provisioned machine.
+- [**Hook**] is Tinkerbell's default in-memory installation environment for bare metal.
+Hook executes workflow tasks that result in a provisioned machine.

 - [**PBnJ**] is an optional microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.